 The facts, according to the original complaint, are essentially as follows.
 Cameron Jackson is a former student and football player at Liberty University, a Christian university in Lynchburg, Virginia.
 Sarah Browning was on the university’s swim team.
 Jackson and Browning had been involved in a “casual sexual relationship” for several months.
 At an off-campus party in August 2015, Browning approached several members of the football team (including Jackson) and performed oral sex on them.
 Later that night, Jackson and Browning engaged in consensual intercourse in the living room of a friend’s apartment, where others could and did see them.

 After rumors began circulating that Browning had been gang-raped by several members of the football team, Liberty University officials interviewed Browning about them.
 Browning allegedly asked a friend prior to the interview, “Do you think I should say I was raped?” but ended up denying the rumors in their entirety.
 (School policy prohibits sexual intercourse, even if consensual).
 At around the same time, Browning was expelled for alleged drug abuse.
 After leaving, she sent out a message on Snapchat stating, “Fuck LU!
-I can take down that football-300x225whole football team.”
+I can take down that whole football team.”
 She later contacted Liberty University to report that she had been raped by Jackson and two other individuals the night of the party.

 The school investigated her claim, and concluded that Jackson had indeed violated its Sexual Assault, Harassment and Discrimination Policy.
 Liberty issued the harshest punishment available: expulsion plus a transcript notation indicating he was removed for sexual assault.
 On September 12, 2016, Liberty issued a press release containing the following relevant language: